lukascorr/weather-api/README.md

-# weather-api
+# API Weather
-API to get the weather
+API to get the weather developed in nodejs